 The main collection of letters of Friend were written to Donald Murray (MS 8209).
-He met Murray when they were both art students in Sydney in the early 1930s and in 1947 they became the joint owners of the cottage at Hill End.
 There are about 80 letters written from Sydney, Albury, Brisbane, Cairns, London, Florence, Portofino, Ikerre and Singapore.
 The letters (photocopies) are mostly undated, and some are incomplete, but they seem to date from approximately 1938-50.

 (iv) Papers of Richard Griffin